 🎙 Shad delivered the closing remarks by telling us about the importance of what we are all doing.
 There were also some goosebumps moments involved.
 Here is the picture of all of us.

 🥳 And this concluded the Developer Student Club Summit 2019.
 Woohoo!!
 Here is the picture of the amazing people who came from abroad just to provide us with these amazing three-day experience.

 Becoming the top GDSC Lead from Southeast Asia

 Since the 42 of us made it to the first batch of DSC Leads from Pakistan, we have been working tirelessly to keep this new spark alive.
 We have organized different hands-on workshops, study jams, talks and much more.
 All of these efforts were to put our country, Pakistan, at the top of the worldwide DSC community. 💪

-🚀 Recently, Google shared some stats with us to let all of us know who is leading in the whole southeast Asia.
+🚀 In December of 2019, Google shared some stats with the Leads to let all of us know who is leading in the whole southeast Asia.
 According to the stats, I was among the top leads.
 I wrote a detailed piece on it.
 If you are interested in giving it a read, click here.

 In the second half of 2019, I got an opportunity to contribute to the Node.js Foundation.
 Ahmad Awais, a Google Developer Expert in Web Technologies, is an active member of the Node.js Foundation.
 He kickstarted an outreach agenda of building the new community page for the Node.js. 🏗

 Ahmad told me about it and presented me with this opportunity to work along with him and a team of awesome developers.
 So far, I and another developer, Saqib Ameen, have curated the content for the new community page.
 He and I, in the supervision of Ahmad, have worked hard to write all the appropriate content related to Node.js. ✍